NYPL/lsp_workflows/index.md

-# Encore and Research Catalog Log in
+# Encore and Research Catalog Log in and Log out

 Workflow: [Encore and Research Catalog Log in and Log out](workflows/encore_and_research_catalog_log_in_and_log_out.md)